javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 ### Default values

-The there are less values in the array than variables in the assignment -- there will be no error, absent values are considered undefined:
+If there are fewer values in the array than variables in the assignment -- there will be no error, absent values are considered undefined:

 ```js run
 *!*